palakgupta2712/palakgupta2712/README.md

 - 🍂 I’m currently learning about **Web 3.0 and PWAs**

-- ✨ All about me is available at [http://palakgupta2712.github.io/](http://palakgupta2712.github.io/)
+- ✨ Have a look at my [Portfolio](http://palakgupta2712.github.io/) for more details.

 - ☕ Love to talk about **Art, Design, Colors and Food**